Home » Staff

 Dustin Jansick View all posts

 Dustin Jansick is an independent film critic who also enjoys; indie music, cooking, technology, sports, puzzles, graphic design, and P.T.
 Anderson films.
 He is the founder and editor-in-chief of Way Too Indie, which means he reviews hundreds of movies each year.
-Also a proud member of the OFCS.
+And is also a proud member of the OFCS.

 Bernard Boo View all posts